spkware/spks/README.md

 ### Instalation

-We tipically install ``spks`` in environments with other packages so kept dependencies to a minimum
+We typically install ``spks`` in environments with other packages so kept dependencies to a minimum

 #### Dependencies:
    - ``numpy``      - array handling and loading